 Charges Similar to Purchasing or Consuming Alcohol While Under 21

 The state of California uses many different laws to control the sale and usage of alcohol.
-Individuals could be charged under:
+If you face charges for being a minor in possession of alcohol or related charges, criminal defense lawyers can help.

 - California Business and Professions Code Section 25603: Bringing Intoxicants into a Penal Institution.